JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `initialiseColony`

-Called once when the colony is created to initialise certain storage slot values
+Called once when the colony is created to initialise certain storage slot values.

-*Note: Sets the reward inverse to the uint max 2**256 - 1*
+*Note: Sets the reward inverse to the uint max 2**256 - 1.*

 **Parameters**